Constrained Gaussian-process bridge prior for neutron-star equation-of-state inference: Method

 with a characteristic correlation length $\sigma = \sqrt{4D(n)\tau}$.
 This provides a direct way to control the local correlation length of $c_s^2$ through the density dependence of $D(n)$, offering a flexibility analogous to that of GP kernels, while simultaneously preserving the global physical constraints imposed by the diffusion dynamics.

 In the following, we aim to reproduce a correlation length that remains logarithmically constant as a function of density in order to both allow for fine structure for the \eos\ at low densities and span the large density range up to pQCD densities; that is, the correlation length from diffusion at all densities corresponds to a fixed fraction of the density, $\sigma/n = c$, with $c$ constant.
 According to Eq.~\eqref{eq:corr}, such a correlation length is obtained by choosing $D(n)\tau = n^2 c^2 / 4$.
+In practice, we evolve the diffusion equation from $\tau=0$ to 1, with a density dependent diffusion coefficient $D(n)=n^2c^2/4$.

 Fig.~\ref{fig:correlator} shows the two-point correlation function of the sound speed defined in Eq.~\eqref{eq:covariance} evaluated with one of the arguments $n'= 0.8\,\rm{fm}^{-3}$ and as a function of the other density $n$.
 In order to numerically extract the sound speed, we must apply at least a minimal level of diffusion to make the \eos\ differentiable.
 The line corresponding to $c = 1\%$ demonstrates that the self-similar refinement process produces a sharply peaked, yet non-white, correlation function that exhibits a long-range anti-correlation.
 This feature implies that if the \eos\ is stiff at low densities, it tends to become soft at higher densities.
 The reference density in the left figure, $n' \approx 5\,n_s$, is chosen to be representative of the densities expected in a maximum-mass neutron star.
 This anticorrelation behavior is consistent with the observation that an \eos\ capable of supporting a two-solar-mass star, which requires stiffening at intermediate densities, must soften at higher densities \citep{Gorda:2022jvk, Komoltsev:2023zor}.